Public consultation on External Conduct Standards

 OAGDS is one part of the process for obtaining endorsement as a deductible gift recipient (DGR).
 The DGR process is managed by the Australian Taxation Office (ATO).
 For more information, visit the Australian Taxation Office website.

-The new OAGDS Frequently Asked Questions provide organisations with additional information on the process to be approved under the scheme.
-The new OAGDS Frequently Asked Questions are available below.
+The OAGDS Frequently Asked Questions provide organisations with additional information on the process to be approved under the scheme.
+The OAGDS Frequently Asked Questions are available below.

-All new applications will be assessed under the new OAGDS Eligibility Criteria and Guidelines.
+All applications will be assessed under the OAGDS Eligibility Criteria and Guidelines.
 Please review these documents prior to commencing an application.
 The Eligibility Criteria include the following pre-eligibility requirements.

 To be eligible to apply for OAGDS the organisation applying must: